denoland/fresh/docs/concepts/static-files.md

 By default img elements used in fresh will automatically use the "hashed" path.

-If you want to disable this for an element, add the data attribute `data-no-caching` to the element.
+If you want to disable this for an element, add the data attribute `data-no-auto-hashing` to the element.

 If you want to explicitly build the `hashed` use the `asset` function exported from the `client_deps.ts` file.